slatedb/slatedb/docs/0001-manifest.md

 4. Create a new snapshot in the current manifest in memory.
 5. Write the manifest with the updated `writer_epoch` (e.g. `manifest/00000000000000000003.manifest`).

 _NOTE: A snapshot is created in (4) to prevent the compactor from deleting `wal` SSTs while the writer is writing its fencing SST.
-See [here](https://github.com/slatedb/slatedb/pull/43#discussion_r1594460226) for details._
+The timeout for the snapshot will be twice as long as the writer's snapshot refresh interval.
+See [here](https://github.com/slatedb/slatedb/pull/43#discussion_r1594460226) and [here](https://github.com/slatedb/slatedb/pull/43#discussion_r1601806626) for details._

 The writer client must then fence all older clients.
 This is done by writing an empty SST to the next SST ID in the WAL.